ErichDylus/Open-Source-Law/forms/legal/Grant Agreement (DAO).md

 // simple agreement contemplating DAO treasury grants (by DAO legal wrapper) for independent contractor services, adaptable for individuals or entities
+// provided without warranty of any kind, do not use without consulting an attorney, all open-source-law repo disclosures apply

 ## Grant Agreement